 In 2020 the Coyle Public Works Authority entered into a note payable with a local financial institution for the purchase of a mower.
-The note was in the amount of \$10,712 and carries an interest rate of 6.5%.
-Collateral for this obligation is the mower.
+The note was in the amount of \$10,712 and carried an interest rate of 6.5%.
+This note payable was paid in full during the current fiscal year.